-- (a) Minor changes in the approved conceptual plan or proposed list of uses may be authorized administratively by the Community Development Director, provided such changes are compatible with the original special use approval and any conditions of approval and do not go beyond the minimum or maximum requirements of the approved plan or of this Development Code.
-Alternatively, upon reviewing these minor changes, the Community Development Director may send the application through the regular review process for such amendments at his or her discretion. - (b) The Community Development Director shall consider the standards in Section 1205 of Article 12 (Administration and Enforcement) of this Development Code.
+- (a) Minor changes in the approved conceptual plan or proposed list of uses may be authorized by the Planning Commission, provided such changes are compatible with the original special use approval and any conditions of approval and do not go beyond the minimum or maximum requirements of the approved plan or of this Development Code.
+Alternatively, upon reviewing these minor changes, the Planning Commission may send the application to the Board of Commissioners as per the regular review process for special use permit approval. - (b) The Community Development Director shall consider the standards in Section 1205 of Article 12 (Administration and Enforcement) of this Development Code.